 Or, follow the lead of these Roasted Brussels Sprouts with Garlic and scatter a few cloves of garlic onto the pan with them prior to popping them in the oven.

 - Smashed Brussels Sprouts with Bacon.
-For max control of your bacon crispness, scatter crumbled pieces of Oven Baked Bacon over the top of the cooked smashed sprouts prior to serving (you can bake the bacon on a second sheet pan while the Brussels sprouts cook).
+For max control of your bacon crispness, scatter crumbled pieces of Oven Baked Bacon or Air Fryer Bacon over the top of the cooked smashed sprouts prior to serving.
 To make smashed Brussels sprouts with bacon and cheese, scatter a handful of your favorite cheese over the top during the last few minutes of baking.
 You also can play around with chopping bacon and scattering it around the Brussels sprouts prior to baking them to save yourself a pan to wash.

 - Smashed Brussels Sprouts with Cheese.
 I love adding Parmesan.
 Smashed Brussels sprouts with mozzarella, fontina, or even dollops of burrata if you are feeling fancy would be scrumptious.